Overview

 At a moment when Black history is under attack in school districts and state legislatures across the country, A Worthy Piece of Work reminds us that struggles over history, representation, and race are far from a new phenomenon.

-Unlike Amazon and other retailers who may also offer A Worthy Piece of Work (The Untold Story of Madeline Morgan and the Fight for Black History in Schools) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry A Worthy Piece of Work (The Untold Story of Madeline Morgan and the Fight for Black History in Schools), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.